 5. Ease of Fund Transfer

-When receiving donations through PayPal, the money first goes to your PayPal account and you then have to transfer it to your bank account.
-This adds extra processing time before the transfer is considered complete, delaying you access to the money you need.
+When receiving donations through PayPal, the money first goes to your PayPal account, and you then have to transfer it to your bank account.
+This adds extra processing time before the transfer is considered complete, delaying your access to the money you need.

 Stripe is also another payment gateway that Donorbox uses.
-It deposits your donations directly into your bank account, giving you quicker access to your funds.
+It deposits your donations directly into your bank account, giving you quick access to your funds.